ros2/rosbag2/README.md

 The popularly-requested improvements in this branch were not possible to backport to Foxy in an API/ABI-maintaining way.
 Instead, this "Foxy Future" branch is provided for users to build from source and get the performance benefits from nearly a year of development after Foxy.

-For more context on this conversation, see https://discourse.ros.org/t/fast-forward-merging-rosbag2-master-api-to-foxy/18927
+For more context on this conversation, see https://discourse.ros.org/t/fast-forward-merging-rosbag2-master-api-to-foxy/18927 or reach out to the ros-tooling Working Group.

 ## Usage instructions